 The world is changing at a rate faster than we’ve ever seen before.

-A large proportion of that change can be attributed to research in Life Sciences, which covers all work on living organisms, but is made up largely of the pharmaceutical and biotechnology industries.
+A large proportion of that change can be attributed to life sciences research covering all work on living organisms but is largely comprised of pharmaceutical and biotechnology industries.

 Research and development in the related fields of health, pharmaceuticals and biotechnology will determine the future quality of life of individuals and societies in so many ways, even from the angle of climate change where biotechnology has a potentially decisive role to play in promoting sustainability.

 It is against the backdrop of these compelling pressures and challenges that we need to evaluate the trends unfolding in the health and life sciences arena:

 - Nature & sustainability